peijli/peijli.github.io/_pages/about.md

 Quick links to my long-form [CV](http://www-personal.umich.edu/~peijli/files/CV.pdf), and short-form [Resume](http://www-personal.umich.edu/~peijli/files/Resume.pdf).

 I'm excited to announce that I'll be joining Stanford University as a Ph.D. student in the [Electrical Engineering](https://ee.stanford.edu) department starting in Fall 2024!
 This site will go offline after I graduate from the University of Michigan in May 2024.
-A new website at the stanford.edu domain is currently under construction.
+You can locate my new website at [https://peli.web.stanford.edu/](https://web.stanford.edu/~peli/) after that time.
 {: .notice--danger}

 > The magic of turning low-quality caffeine into high-quality engineering solutions, personified.

 I am a fourth-year undergraduate student at the University of Michigan College of Engineering, majoring in [Computer Science](https://cse.engin.umich.edu) and minoring in [Civil Engineering](https://cee.engin.umich.edu).
-I am also enrolled in the U-M [College of Engineering Honors Program](https://honors.engin.umich.edu).
+I am also an incoming Ph.D. student at Stanford University in the [Electrical Engineering](https://ee.stanford.edu) department, starting in the Autumn 2024 quarter.

 I am an extrovert, a communicator, and a team player.
 I believe that any successful person or team would "attack each day with an enthusiasm unknown to mankind," as Stanford and Michigan's former head football coach Jim Harbaugh proclaimed, and I expect nothing less from myself.